 In many cases, however, the assessment process will be aided by computers and databases that contain property records and real estate data.

-One the property value is assigned, it is multiplied by a percentage to determine its assessed value.
+Once the property value is assigned, it is multiplied by a percentage to determine its assessed value.
 Each tax district sets that percentage, aka the assessed ratio.
 Mississippi has one of the lowest ones at 10%, while Massachusetts hits property owners with 100%.
 However, some states limit how much an assessed value can grow in a year.
-For instance, Oregon currently caps increases at 3%.

 After the assessor has computed your home’s assessed value, he or she takes it through yet another calculation to determine your property tax.
 Each jurisdiction sets a different one, but states usually use the following equation, which factors in the assessed ratio: